 A blood test will be done to measure fat levels in your blood.
 Tests may include:

 - LDL cholesterol

-- Balance the amount of calories you are eating with the amount of calories you use through physical activity and basic body functions.
+- Balance the calories you eat with the calories you use through physical activity.
 This will help you reach or maintain a healthy weight.

 - Eat a diet that is high in fruits and vegetables .